 So, when on Sunday, as I was home working on some frustrating and soul-constraining activities and then saw the news that Lou Reed had died, I was strangely affected.
 How could that be?
 I just saw him the night before.
 He seemed ok–his heart was full and he treated us to some of Sweet Jane.
 I texted Pete–who was at a conference–the news.
 He wrote back agreeing that was very weird.
 Throughout the rest of the day, in between tending to my mundane tasks, I gobbled up the various contents of the musician’s cholesterol-rich oeuvre by reading articles and listening to his music.
 When Pete returned, he played me some more.
 I felt kind of empty.
 I regretted the loss to the world of a sensitive artist.

-My own clinical work can frequently feel quite vapid to me–I am reactive to when there is too much science, too much medicine, too much judgement, and too little soul.
-The lyrics of my day are littered with mean or inflamed words like hypertension, arthritis, hypertriglyceridemia, gout, GERD, diabetes, obesity and diabesity.
+My own clinical work can frequently feel quite vapid to me–I am reactive to when there is too much science, too much medicine, too much judgment, and too little soul.
+The lyrics of my day are littered with mean or inflamed words like hypertension, arthritis, hypertriglyceridemia, gout, GERD, diabetes, obesity, and diabesity.
 Diabesity–actually sounds like it could be the name of a Lou Reed song.
 While Lou Reed’s lyrics can be ugly, angry and crass sometimes too, they are also tender and romantic.

 I am always longing for the lyrical and the poetic–and am grateful for artists and their art.
 For the lives and stories that I am privy to, I imagine something I call Diapoetry–where the impersonal becomes personal, where healing becomes love.
 This is any artistic or humanistic expression of matters related to health and the conditions that support or hinder it.
 It has applications wider than its name.
 There are beautiful renditions of illness and loss; there are healing practitioners whose science is art, there is life-giving food prepared with love and there are acts of service.
 It can be pretty or not–but it touches emotions and represents our fuller selves.
 Diapoetry can be represented in many ways.
 My observation is just that the collective psyche is weary of the bombastic and literal when it comes to our bodies.